 Day 18 - Tauranga (Rotorua)

 We arrive this morning in Tauranga, the fastest growing provincial area in New Zealand, boasting an abundance of pristine beaches, blooming orchards and prominent hills.
 The region is rich in Maori history and the hot springs of Rotorua, originally used for cooking and healing, can be visited on an optional excursion.
 Early evening sailing.

 Day 19 Auckland - In flight

 An early morning arrival in Auckland.
 We enjoy a brief coach orientation of Auckland, known to Aucklanders as the ‘City of Sails’ bounded by two harbours, the Waitemata and Manukau.
-We continue to the airport for a scheduled flight back to London, via Melbourne/Sydney and Dubai/Singapore.
+We continue to the airport for a flight to Melbourne or Sydney and onward flight to the UK.

 Upon arrival, your Titan vehicle will be waiting for the journey home.